Jen-1234/Useless-project-unsmart-garden/README.md

 - Member 3: MEGHA K A - NSS COLLEGE OF ENGINEERING

 ### Project Description
-The Useless Smart Garden is a quirky, interactive setup where devices humorously react to their surroundings, creating a comically pointless yet entertaining display.
+The Useless home application is a quirky, interactive setup where devices humorously react to their surroundings, creating a comically pointless yet entertaining display.

 ### The Problem (that doesn't exist)
-In an age of smart technology, there is a lack of whimsical, humorous garden solutions that prioritize absurdity and playfulness, leaving a void for creativity and laughter in everyday life.
+In an age of smart technology, there is a lack of whimsical, humorous home solutions that prioritize absurdity and playfulness, leaving a void for creativity and laughter in everyday life.

 ### The Solution (that nobody asked for)
-The Unsmart Garden, a comically absurd garden system that features quirky, non-functional devices designed solely to entertain, provoke laughter, and encourage playful interactions with technology.
+The Unsmart home, a comically absurd home system that features quirky, non-functional devices designed solely to entertain, provoke laughter, and encourage playful interactions with technology.

 ## Technical Details
 ### Technologies/Components Used
 1. Funny Fan

-Microcontroller: ESP32/Arduino Uno/Nano
+Microcontroller: ESP32

-Motor: DC or servo motor (for spinning)
+Motor: propellor (for spinning)

-Buzzer: For sound effects

-LEDs: For lighting effects (optional)

-Push Button: To start/stop the fan
+OLED:for display

+DHT Sensor:to sense temperature

-2. Philosophical Plant
+2. Philosophical Clock

-Microcontroller: ESP32/Arduino Uno/Nano
+Microcontroller: ESP32

 RTC: For time-based messages

 OLED Screen: To display quotes and thoughts

-Buzzer: For sound reactions

-Optional Sensors: Light/moisture for humorous complaints

 3. Dramatic Mood Light